Ryu0w0/APGAN/README.md

 - Synthetic images
     - Location: ./apgan/files/output/gans/images
-    - Real and synthetic images are periodically produced here while training for monitoring the changes of the appearance of images
+    - Synthetic images are periodically produced from a generator at the moment while training for monitoring the changes of the appearance of images
 - Text-based Log files
     - Location: ./files/output/gans/logs
 - TensorBoard-based log files
     - ./files/output/gans/board
-    - Losses in G and D are periodically produced for monitoring
+    - Losses in G and D at the moment are periodically produced for monitoring
 - Weights of generator
     - ./files/output/gans/model
     - Weights of generator is produced as *.ptn file

 ## Configuration
-There are 2 locations to configure to specify the behavior of APGAN.
+There are 2 locations for the configuration to specify the behavior of APGAN.
 ### JSON file
 Location: ./gans/model/apgan/config/default_ch3.json